All Episodes

 It was not the government involved in that process.

-And so I can say that uh you're right in that uh if those kinds of things were happening, uh it is far bigger and far greater than Watergate.
+And so I can say that you're right in that if those kinds of things were happening, it is far bigger and far greater than Watergate.

-We may have weaponized the very powerful tools of intelligence that we have, which we need, and the good people that put their lives on the line for us, I appreciate them, but we may have weaponized those tools to spy on opposition candidates and incoming presidents, President Elect's and their team, and then somehow get the courts to go along with something that they manufactured and paid for that turns out not to be true.
+But we may have weaponized those tools to spy on opposition candidates and incoming presidents, president-elect, and their team, and then somehow get the courts to go along with something that they manufactured and paid for that turns out not to be true.

 Well, if those things happen, certainly they would be.

-Because I don't I don't want to violate uh really something that that I've agreed not to disclose, and so when I confirm or deny something, it gives you insight into a classified document that I can't.
+And so when I confirm or deny something, it gives you insight into a classified document that I can't.

-Let me ask this though.
+Let me ask this, though.

 Why aren't they releasing this today?